Generic Name: dalteparin (DAL te PAR in)

 Common Fragmin side effects may include:

-pain, redness, or swelling where the medicine was injected.
+pain, bruising, or swelling where the medicine was injected.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.